Standing (law): United States

 In United States law, the Supreme Court has stated, "In essence the question of standing is whether the litigant is entitled to have the court decide the merits of the dispute or of particular issues."
-John Rutledge, the second chief justice of the United States, was largely responsible at the Constitutional Convention for denying the Supreme Court the right to give advisory opinions.
+At the Constitutional Convention in 1787, John Rutledge, the second Chief Justice of the United States, was largely responsible for denying the Supreme Court the right to give advisory opinions.
 Being a judge himself, he strongly believed that a judge's sole purpose was to resolve legal conflicts; he held that judges should hand down an opinion only when they rule on an actual case.

 There are a number of requirements that a plaintiff must establish to have standing before a federal court.
 Some are based on the case or controversy requirement of the judicial power of Article Three of the United States Constitution, § 2, cl.
 1, which provides, "The judicial Power shall extend to all Cases ... [and] Controversies".
 The requirement that a plaintiff have standing to sue is a limit on the role of the judiciary; Article III standing is an aspect of separation of powers.

 Federal courts may exercise power only "in the last resort, and as a necessity".
 The Supreme Court has determined that the case or controversy requirement found in Article Three prohibits United States federal courts from issuing advisory opinions.
 Accordingly, before the court will hear a case, it must find that the parties have a tangible interest at stake in the matter, the issue presented must be "mature for judicial resolution" or ripe, and a justiciable issue must remain before the court throughout the course of the lawsuit.

 The American doctrine of standing is assumed as having begun with the case of Frothingham v.
 Mellon (1923).
 However, legal standing truly rests its first prudential origins in Fairchild v.
 Hughes (1922) which was authored by Justice Louis Brandeis.
 In Fairchild, a citizen sued the Secretary of State and the Attorney General to challenge the procedures by which the Nineteenth Amendment was ratified.
-Prior to it, the doctrine was that all persons had a right to pursue a private prosecution of a public right.
-Since then the doctrine has been embedded in judicial rules and some statutes.
+The Supreme Court decision was that he lacked the standing to do so.
+Prior to this, the doctrine was that all persons had a right to pursue private prosecution of a public right.
+Since then the doctrine of standing has been embedded in judicial rules and some statutes.

 In 2011, in Bond v.
 United States, the U.S. Supreme Court held that a criminal defendant charged with violating a federal statute has standing to challenge the constitutionality of that statute under the Tenth Amendment.